actions-marketplace-validations/acsetter_release-harmonizer/README.md

-# Release Harmonizer
+# 🎬 Release Harmonizer
-A GitHub Action that syncs branches and/or tags to a published release.
-After a release is creted, this action creates/updates branches and/or tags that point to the head commit of the new release.
+A GitHub Action that syncs branches and/or tags to the head commit (sha) of a published release.
 If you wish to include a version number in the new ref, the published release's tag must include a version number.
-For example, 'v1.2.3', '1.2.3', '2.1-beta', and 'v2.1.3.6-alpha' are all acceptble tags to sync with.
+For example, 'v1.2.3', '1.2.3', '2.13-beta', and 'v6.9.4.20-alpha' are all acceptble tags to sync with.

 > [!IMPORTANT]
 > This action is only meant to be consumed in a workflow that is triggered by a publish event.
 [Learn more](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).